Shadow-of-N7/SenseHatPatterns/README.md

 ## Instructions for new patterns
 New patterns are to be added as python scripts in the sensehat folder.
 They need a continuous naming schmeme (unique numbers without gaps) to be recognized correctly.

+## Deployment instructions
+The project can easily be deployed to a raspberry from your windows machine using the deployment script.
+Everything required is an internet connection.
+The command syntax is as follows:

+	.\deploy_to_raspi.bat <hostname> <username> <password>

+All files will be deployed automatically

 ## Putty / Pscp / Plink license note: